Parthmudgal15105/FileUpload/DEPLOYMENT_GUIDE.md

 - Ensure all TypeScript types are properly installed
 - Check that import paths are correct
 - Verify all dependencies are in `package.json`
+- **TypeScript Module Resolution Issues**: If you see errors like "Could not find a declaration file for module", ensure:
+  - All `@types/*` packages are installed in devDependencies
+  - TypeScript configuration uses proper module resolution
+  - Build command uses `tsc --noEmit` instead of `tsc -b`

+### Common Vercel Build Issues
+- **"Could not read package.json" error**: Ensure vercel.json points to correct build directory
+- **Module resolution errors**: Use `framework: null` in vercel.json for custom builds
+- **TypeScript compilation errors**: Verify tsconfig.json settings are compatible with Vercel's Node.js environment

 ### Runtime Errors
 - Check Vercel function logs in dashboard